NickBenthem/NickBenthem.github.io/_posts/2020-04-28-generating-a-nonself-signed-ssl-certificate-for-kubernetes.markdown

 date: "2020-04-28 16:47:03 -0700"
 ---

 We had an issue with our Kubernetes cluster running Astronomer where we had a SSL certificate for our cluster - but it had a 90 day expiration.
-The configuration was through Terraform, but due to some version skew, as well as complicated dependency trees we didn't want to address, we needed to generate a valid SSL certificate - and update a secret that containers in EKS were using.
-Here's how we did it.
+The configuration was through Terraform, but due to some version skew, as well as complicated dependency trees we didn't want to address, we needed to generate a valid SSL certificate today - and update a secret that containers in EKS were using.
+Typically - you should automate this process somehow (Airflow job or some similarly scheduled performance), but if you need the manual version - here's how we did it.

 # 1 - Generate a valid SSL cert.
 Since we're using Kubernetes, we can use a Docker container to handle this for us.